kairos-io/kairos/docs/content/after_install/paths.md

 pre = "<b>- </b>"
 +++

-The following paths are used by c3os:
+The following paths are relevant for c3os:

 | Path | Description |
 |:--|:--|